zerynth/streaming-replication-docker/README.md

 ## Running

-The containers can either be created through regular `docker` commands or through `docker-compose` using the `docker-compose.yml` file.
+The containers can either be created through regular Docker commands or through `Docker Swarm` / `Docker Compose` using the `stack.yml` file.

 ### Run with Docker